serenity-aws/serenity-templates-aws/README.md

-# serenity-resource-aws-template
+# serenity-templates-aws

-## Generic OpenTofu/Terraform module template for AWS resources
+## Template files used in Serenity AWS blueprints